 - Two-way data binding and the Angular directives that come with it make it possible to manipulate the Document Object Model (DOM) quickly and efficiently, hence boosting web developers’ output.

-- It may be used to build online apps, single-page apps, and even native apps.
-In comparison of Angular vs jQuery, you may develop more sophisticated cross-platform apps with Angular.
+- Angular may be used to build online apps, single-page apps, and even native apps.
+In comparison to jQuery, you may develop more sophisticated cross-platform apps.

 5. Exceptional Features of jQuery